2014 Nahal Oz attack: The raid

 A group of Palestinian militants emerged from a tunnel near the Nahal Oz military outpost in Nahal Oz then moved along the long grass covering them being spotted by Israeli forces.
 After making sure there were no Israeli vehicles or tanks in patrol near the operation, the commander lead the unit forward, running alongside the high ground on the roadside to gain advantage from the cover and to stay hidden because if he ran in the open ground he can be easily spotted from the shade and silhouette from running under the sunlight.
 The fighters also maintained distance between each other, avoiding being gathered in one place in case they were spotted and fired on by drones or artillery.

 The militants then evacuated the area back to the tunnel with a captured Tavor X95.
 Al-Qassam declared that they killed 10 IDF soldiers at the pillbox outpost, while the Israelis claimed only 5 were killed.
-The Palestinian group suffered zero casualties in action.
+Hamas stated that it had suffered no casualties during the operation; the IDF said one Hamas militant was killed.
 The video was released to the public media as a proof of their success and to also display the captured Israeli firearm.
 Three years after the operation the IDF dismantled the outpost.